joelek/stdlib/readme.md

 let world = tree.lookup(2);
 ```

 The AVL-Tree adds filtering functionality that may be used to retrieve all entries whose keys match the supplied filters.
+The tree supports the "<", "<=", "=", ">=" and ">" filters.

 ```ts
 import * as stdlib from "@joelek/ts-stdlib";